The ancestors of the name Featherbay date back to the days of the Anglo-Saxon

 Early Notables of the Featherbay family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Featherbay Notables in all our PDF Extended History products and printed products wherever possible.
+Francis Fetherston or Fetherstonhaugh (born c.
+1575) was an English...
+Another 55 words (4 lines of text) are included under the topic Early Featherbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Featherbay family to Ireland